-Anyone in business knows that there will be inevitable slowdowns: times when customers disappear, sales decline, and overall activity drops off.
+Anyone in business knows that there will be inevitably be time when business is slow.
+There will be times when customers disappear, sales decline, and overall activity drops off.
 Whether it is a seasonal slowdown or an overall economic decline, your ability to survive depends on how you react when your business stagnates.

 This is not a time to panic, but rather it is an excellent opportunity to take stock of your overall business.
 It is a time to evaluate what is working and what is not, a chance to formulate new goals and objectives, and an occasion to set new plans in motion.